Skip to main content

 Unpleasant surprises…

-Notably, there has been a significant reduction in inspection complaints during the last academic year compared to 2022-2024.
-This is indicative, hopefully, of Ofsted’s action thus far, and perhaps in particular the removal of overall effectiveness grades.
+It is worth adding that we have observed a notable reduction in the number of complaints about inspection within the last academic year, compared to 2022 to 2024.
+This is indicative, hopefully, of Ofsted's action thus far, and perhaps in particular the removal of overall effectiveness grades.

 Wider issues

-The consultation outcome leaves several broader questions and concerns unaddressed.
-Many stakeholders have questioned whether the new framework amounts to genuine change – are the reforms little more than rebranded terminology?
+There are of course wider questions and concerns not directly addressed by the consultation outcome.
+Many stakeholders have questioned whether the new framework amounts to genuine change - are the reforms little more than rebranded terminology?

-Returning to the catalyst for these reforms – the death of Ruth Perry and subsequent findings – underscores the profound impact inspection can have on lives and careers.
+It's important to return to the key trigger for this reform, the death of Ruth Perry and the surrounding findings and conversation highlighted the impact that inspection can have on lives and careers.
 It remains to be seen whether these reforms will adequately mitigate the impact of inspection on school staff.

 What happens next?